History of Frances Tiafoe in Timeline

 In 1996, Frances Tiafoe's mother joined his father in the United States, immigrating from Sierra Leone to escape the civil war.

-On January 20, 1998, Frances Tiafoe Jr. was born in Maryland to Sierra Leonean immigrants Constant and Alphina Kamara, along with his twin brother Franklin.
+On January 20, 1998, Frances Tiafoe Jr. was born in Maryland, along with his twin brother Franklin.

-In 1999, Frances Tiafoe's father began working as a day laborer on a construction crew building the Junior Tennis Champions Center (JTCC) in College Park, Maryland, and was later hired as the on-site custodian, residing in a spare office at the center.
+In 1999, Frances Tiafoe's father began working as a day laborer on a construction crew that built the Junior Tennis Champions Center (JTCC) in College Park, Maryland, and was later hired as the on-site custodian.

-2002: Andy Roddick wins US Clay Court Championships
+2002: Andy Roddick's US Clay Court Championships Win

-In 2002, Andy Roddick won the US Clay Court Championship which is used as context because Frances Tiafoe became the youngest American to win an ATP title since Andy Roddick won the US Clay Court Championships in 2002.
+In 2002, Andy Roddick won the US Clay Court Championships.
+This made Tiafoe the youngest American to win an ATP title since Roddick's victory.

 2004: Andy Roddick Defeats Nadal

-In 2005, Andre Agassi and Robby Ginepri met at the US Open.
-It was the first Grand Slam with an all-American semifinal.
+In 2005, Andre Agassi and Robby Ginepri met at the US Open, which marked the last all-American semifinal at a Grand Slam until Tiafoe reached the 2023 US Open Semifinals.

 In 2005, James Blake defeated Rafael Nadal at the US Open.
-This is in the context of Tiafoe becoming the first American to defeat Nadal at a Major since Blake's win.
+This is significant because Frances Tiafoe later became the first American to defeat Nadal at a Major since Blake's win in 2005.

 In 2006, Andy Roddick reached the US Open quarterfinals.
-This is mentioned in comparison to Tiafoe becoming the youngest American man to reach the US Open quarterfinals since Roddick.
+This is significant because Frances Tiafoe became the youngest American man to reach the US Open quarterfinals since Roddick in 2006.

-In 2010, Sam Querrey was the first American man since 2010 to defeat a top-three seed at a major.
-This is used as context because Tiafoe became just the second American man since 2010 to defeat a top-three seed at a major.
+In 2010, Frances Tiafoe became just the second American man since 2010 to defeat a top-three seed at a major

 2011: Youngest American Man at US Open

-In 2011, Donald Young reached the round of 16 at the US Open.
-This is used as context because at the US Open in 2020, Frances Tiafoe advanced to the round of 16, becoming the youngest American man to advance that far in the US Open since Donald Young in 2011.
+In 2011, Donald Young competed at the US Open.
+At the 2020 US Open, Tiafoe became the youngest American man to advance to the round of 16 since Donald Young in 2011.

 2013: Orange Bowl Win

-In 2014, Frances Tiafoe made his ATP Tour main draw debut at the Washington Open, losing to Evgeny Donskoy.
-He also received a wildcard into the qualifying draw at the 2014 US Open, but lost to Tatsuma Ito.
-In doubles, he and Michael Mmoh picked up their first ATP win before losing in the second round.
+In 2014, Tiafoe made his ATP Tour main draw debut at the Washington Open, losing to Evgeny Donskoy.
+He also received a wildcard into the qualifying draw at the US Open, losing to Tatsuma Ito, and participated in the doubles tournament with Michael Mmoh, winning their first career ATP-level match.

 March 2015: First Professional Title